1st Sunday in Lent

 Temptation.
 How does one say no to temptation.
 The best way to say “no” is to be in touch with a stronger “yes.”
 Let me say that again: The best way to say no is to be in touch with a stronger yes.

 From where does one get in touch with a stronger yes?
 From being loved.
 Especially from being loved by God our maker.
 The story of Jesus’ temptation begins as Jesus has just been baptized and has heard the voice from heaven, “This is my Son, the Beloved, with whom I am well pleased” (Matt 3:17).
 The Spirit which descends on him in baptism then pushes him out into the wilderness, where there is little physical food, but where Jesus can digest God’s love at baptism.
 Jesus’ fasting “for forty days and forty nights” is a symbolic way of saying he withdrew from the physical sphere and fed himself from the domain of Spirit.
 His food was the words that the voice from heaven spoke.
-Then he returned to the physical realm: “afterwards he was famished,” The temptations can now begin.
-But watch how Jesus identity as a beloved child of God helps him to resist temptation.
+When the entire episode is over, Jesus returned to the physical realm: “afterwards he was famished.”
+But first, after being fed spiritually: let the temptations begin.
+And watch how Jesus’s identity as a beloved child of God helps him to resist temptation.

 The first temptation is about being physically full, satisfied with the stuff of life.
 Satan is clever.
 He tries to appeal to Jesus’ identity, beginning by reminding him that he is the Son of God.
 But Jesus has just spent time strengthening his spiritual identity.
 He is full, satisfied by living in the power of God’s love.
 Being spiritually full and secure trumps physical fullness.
 It’s not that physical fullness is unimportant.
 Being physically hungry can be a terrible experience.
 But spiritual fullness can help us to survive that.
 Spiritual fullness, supported by regular feedings of God’s word of love, can remain whether we’re physically full or not.
 Jesus will be empty, but he also remains God’s beloved child.
 He says no to the devil out of a stronger yes from God.